BirdsEyeAI/SentimentScout/README.md

-Real-Time Multilingual Market Sentiment Analysis using Large Language Models
+Real-Time Multilingual Market Sentiment Analysis using Large Language Models and APIs

 Your All-in-One LLM-Driven Solution for Understanding Global Market Sentiment